 Guangzhou Explore Private Day Tour

-This exciting sightseeing private tour by private transfer and on foot with a friendly local guide will offer you a great opportunity to know the historical city Guangzhou, including numerous cultural attractions and historical landmarks such as the Chen Clan Temple, the Museum of Nanyue King, Shamian Island, Guangxiao Temple and Cantone Tower etc.
+This is a private day tour by private vehicle with a friendly local guide, and let you know the historical city Guangzhou.
+The cultural and historical attractions that you will visit are the Chen Clan Temple, the Museum of Nanyue King, Shamian Island, Guangxiao Temple and Cantone Tower etc.

-Your next stop is the Chen Clan Ancestral Hall, an academic temple built during the Qing Dynasty by the 72 Chen clans to house clansmen preparing for their imperial examinations.
-As you explore the complex, discover traditional Canton architecture, and get a close look at the rich carvings, pottery, and engravings that adorn nearly every square inch.
+Your next stop is the Chen Clan Ancestral Hall that was bulit in 1888AD during the late Qing Dynasty.
+This is a traditional Canton architecture with 3 yards to house all sorts of carvings, and it is Guangzhou Folk Art Museum.
 Afterwards you will head for Guangxiao Temple that is one of the biggest temple near Beijing Road.
 If you are interested in shopping, you can wander around Beijing Road for a while.

 Guangzhou is the third largest Chinese city and southern China's largest city.
 As of the 2010 census, the city had a population of 12.78 million.